robertsj/me701/pages/binary_viz.md

       instruction?
 -->

- - How do I find a piece of information hidden in a large file?
- - How can I read arbitrary text files and produce well organized data?
+ - How can I interact with data?

 ## Resources